Field-reversed configuration

 A field-reversed configuration (FRC) is a type of plasma device studied as a means of producing nuclear fusion.
 It confines a plasma on closed magnetic field lines without a central penetration.
 In an FRC, the plasma has the form of a self-stable torus, similar to a smoke ring.

 FRCs are closely related to another self-stable magnetic confinement fusion device, the spheromak.
 Both are considered part of the compact toroid class of fusion devices.
 FRCs normally have a plasma that is more elongated than spheromaks, having the overall shape of a hollowed out sausage rather than the roughly spherical spheromak.

-FRCs were a major area of research in the 1960s and into the 1970s, but had problems scaling up into practical fusion triple products.
+FRCs were a major area of research in the 1960s and into the 1970s, but had problems scaling up into practical fusion triple products (target combinations of density, temperature and confinement time).
 Interest returned in the 1990s and as of 2019, FRCs were an active research area.

 History

 The FRC was first observed in laboratories in the late 1950s during theta pinch experiments with a reversed background magnetic field.
+The original idea was attributed to the Greek scientist and engineer Nicholas C. Christofilos who developed the concept of E-layers for the Astron fusion reactor.

 The first studies were at the United States Naval Research Laboratory (NRL) in the 1960s.
 Considerable data were collected, with over 600 published papers.
 Almost all research was conducted during Project Sherwood at Los Alamos National Laboratory (LANL) from 1975 to 1990, and during 18 years at the Redmond Plasma Physics Laboratory of the University of Washington, with the large s experiment (LSX).

 Later research was at the Air Force Research Laboratory (AFRL), the Fusion Technology Institute (FTI) of the University of Wisconsin-Madison, Princeton Plasma Physics Laboratory, and the University of California, Irvine.

 Private companies now study FRCs for electricity generation, including General Fusion, TAE Technologies, and Helion Energy.

 The Electrodeless Lorentz Force Thruster (ELF) developed by MSNW was an attempt to design a space propulsion device.
 ELF was a candidate in NASA's NextSTEP advanced electric propulsion program, along with the X-3 Nested-Channel Hall Thruster and VASIMR before MSNW dissolved.